 Our mission is to cultivate an environment for people to reclaim their roles as caretakers of the earth by sharing earth living skills, developing community, and reawakening our inner wildness.

-We are an Earth Skills Community based in Blue Hill, ME, offering a variety of programs for youth and adults.
+We are an Earth Skills Community on unceded Penobscot land in Blue Hill, ME, offering a variety of programs for adults and youth.
 Our programs are all nature-based and are designed to give people the tools to return to a deeper relationship with the earth, themselves and their communities.

-Environment at the school.
-We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender identity, race, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.
+Environment at the school: We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender, race, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.

-Developing community.
-Nature is organized in communities of species called an ecosystem.
-Therefore, community skills are an integral part of what we practice here.
+Developing community: Nature is organized in communities of species called an ecosystem, and since we mimic nature in all her wise ways, community skills are an integral part of what we practice here.
 We are dedicated to exploring different tools to build deeper connections, navigate conflict in rewarding ways, and cultivate our innate gifts to share with one another.
+This extends to the non human community all around us; how do we help them thrive?
 Community is the key to the health and success of nature.

 Inner wilderness: Through specially designed activities, you can learn how to move, see, listen, and feel in the same way that wild animals do.
 Retraining your senses like this allows you to become wild in your own body.
 When connected to you body and inner wildness, you will start to notice something deeper happening within you while engaging in earth based skills like weaving a basket or tanning a hide.
 If you use these physical skills to help reflect, guide, awaken certain parts of you that want to be seen, they become a powerful vessel to help you become strongly rooted in yourself and your own special gifts.